-What Can a Handyman Do in Portland, Oregon?
+What Can a Handyman Do Without a License in Portland, Oregon?

 In Portland (Multnomah County), most paid “handyman” work that involves repairing/altering real property generally requires an Oregon Construction Contractors Board (CCB) contractor registration unless you fall under a narrow exemption (primarily very small, casual jobs under a low dollar cap).
 Even when a CCB license isn’t required, separate state trade licenses (electrical/plumbing/HVAC) and local building permits can still be required for specific tasks.